Kaltsoon/sequelize-cursor-pagination/README.md

 The `withPagination` function has the following options:

 - `methodName`: The name of the pagination method.
 The default value is `paginate`.
 - `primaryKeyField`: The primary key field of the model.
-The default value is `id`.
+With composite primary key provide an array containing the keys, for example `['key1', 'key2']`.
+The default value is `'id'`.

 Call the `paginate` (the default method name) method: